 - Lesson planning considerations through a UDL lens

-- Practical and impactful strategies you can easily incorporate into your existing literacy instruction and program whether the instruction is in-person or online
+- Practical and impactful strategies you can easily incorporate into your existing literacy instruction

 A Message From Your Seminar Leader

 As most states now have dyslexia regulations in place, educators must be knowledgeable on how to identify and teach students with dyslexia so they can make a well-informed, positive impact on the education of their students.
 I have planned this seminar to share with you the most current research-based strategies, structured literacy instructional approaches, accommodations, and scaffolds to support the achievement of students with dyslexia.
 We will analyze the symptoms associated with dyslexia as well as important areas to assess in determining if a student is dyslexic.
 We will examine what is meant by “structured literacy” methods which are designed to effectively address the needs of students with dyslexia.
 I will share with you explicit, direct, multisensory strategies to enhance your instruction of foundational reading skills.
 You will walk away from the seminar with strategies that will benefit students with dyslexia as well as other students who may have difficulty in mastering foundational reading skills.

 In my 38 years of teaching students with learning disabilities, including many students with dyslexia, I have learned two important principles that help teachers make a positive impact on the education of their students.
 First, educators must foster their ability to build a positive rapport with each of their students.
 Second, educators must continually add to their toolbox the resources and instructional methods that support all learners.
 You’ll leave with many innovative ideas, research-based practices and powerful instructional strategies to add to your teaching toolbox.